Synival/BaseMUD/README.md

 Despite the heavy refactoring,
 BaseMUD strives to be a pure version of ROM 2.4.
 However, in the process of sifting through all this code, sometimes I just can't help myself.
-Some small changes and additions have been made, but most (eventually all) can be undone by uncommenting the line `#define VANILLA` in `src/basemud.h`.
+Some small changes and additions have been made, which can be enabled by commenting out the line `#define VANILLA` in `src/basemud.h`.
 Changes that I've considered bugfixes, typo / spelling error fixes, or patches to small oversights (i.e, fixing spells that have no casting message) will be left in.